From $1 billion Musk trial to jury duty being put on hold, coronavirus hits U.S. courts

 The U.S. Supreme Court on Thursday said that it was restricting visitors “out of concern for the health and safety” of its employees.

-Federal immigration judges, who have a huge backlog of cases, on Thursday asked the Trump administration to suspend all hearings, which draw hundreds of people from around the world to their courts daily.
+A union representing federal immigration judges, who have a huge backlog of cases, on Thursday asked the Trump administration to suspend all mass scheduling hearings, which can draw hundreds of people from around the world to their courts daily.

 “This is exactly the type of situation the White House, (Centers for Disease Control) and other public health authorities urge us to avoid,” the judges union said in a letter to Justice Department.